-To ensure the safety of the children, ratios are maintained at all times during outdoor play and during the day, other than at sleep time for 2 hour, 90 minutes at the beginning of the day and 1 hour before the end of the day.
-During these hours we are allowed to use 2/3 ratios.
+To ensure the safety of the children, ratios are maintained at all times during outdoor play and during the day, excluding sleep time for 2 hours, 90 minutes at the beginning of the day and 1 hour before the end of the day.
+During these hours, we are permitted to use 2/3 ratios.